ImageMagick/Usage-Markdown/morphology/index.md

 After that the kernel tends to mostly produce kernels that can also be generated using the previous kernel types.
 It is only as the radius gets large that true disk-shaped kernels start to emerge.

-The most important thing to note is that a disk with a fractional radius works a lot better than using a integer radius.
+The most important thing to note is that a disk with a fractional radius works a lot better than using an integer radius.
 Adding a fraction of about 0.3 to 0.5 is generally recommended, to avoid generating an off looking single pixel on the sides of the disk.

 [![\[IM Output\]](kernel_plus.gif)](kernel_plus.gif)